 The different branches of Life sciences are available.
 In that Biology is one of the branches.
 Biology can be divided into two main subjects: Botany (the study of plants) and Zoology (the study of animals), but this separation is not clear cut.
-Life sciences are the group of advanced biology.
-Taxonomy (Systematics) involves classification of organisms.
+Life sciences are a group of advanced biology.
+Taxonomy (Systematics) involves the classification of organisms.
 Morphology is concerned with the size and form of whole organisms and their organs and the spatial relationships of the parts of the body to each other.

 Histology is the study of the types of cells present in the body whereas cytology deals with the minute’s structure within the cell.
 Embryology is the study of the development of organisms and physiology involves all the life processes and the functions of different organs and tissues.
 Ecology deals with the relationship of organisms to one another and to their environment.
 Genetics is the branch of biology devoted to the study of inheritance and paleontology deals with fossil organisms.

-Basic Branches of Life Sciences and its Classification:
+Branches of Life Sciences and its Classification

 In Life Sciences, Plants can be classified as follows:

 The basic definition of life science is the scientific study of living organisms such as microorganisms, plants, animal and human beings.
 This is the centerpiece of the advanced life sciences like technological advances in Molecular biology and biotechnology.

 The life sciences focus on a specific type of life like Zoology (Study of animals), Botany (Study of plants).
 It also focuses on common aspects of all life forms like Anatomy and Genetics.
 Here the advanced technological studies like Bio-engineering are also included.
 Simply the life sciences involve understanding the mind-neuroscience.

 Medicine and its Related Branches

 Another list of life sciences branches in Medicine and its related categories